Steve--W/XComponents/readme.md

 The package provides a set of Lazarus components which can be used in the IDE to design pages, and are capable of being cross-compiled using the pas2js compiler, to produce an equivalent HTML/Javascript executable.

+The package must be installed in the Lazarus IDE
+(for Lazarus downloads, see https://www.lazarus-ide.org/index.php?page=downloads )

 Installation
 ------------